 How this eCourse Works

-The eCourse begins on October 15.
-Your participation will require approximately five hours a week, at times that fit your schedule.
+The eCourse begins on February 1, 2016.
+Your participation will require approximately six hours a week, at times that fit your schedule.
 There are no live sessions.
 All activities take place on the website, and you will be expected to

 - Read, listen to or view online content